dropmeaword/how-to-read-software/PITCHME.md

 ---

-All computer programs are writen to accomplish some kind of task.
+All computer programs are written to accomplish some kind of task.

 When confronted a new piece of code the primary question is always the same: "what does it do?"